VHS Revival ranks the most divisive horror franchise of the 20th century

 Friday the 13th Part 3 (1982)

 Before you sigh and close the lid on your laptop, let me explain to you exactly why Friday the 13th Part 3 made our top spot.
-This particular instalment will always be remembered for its Reagan era 3-D debacle, and also marks the beginning of Paramount’s love affair with the annual gimmick.
-But it is so much more than laborious sequences of swinging hay bales and in-your-face yo-yo action.
+This particular instalment will always be remembered for its Reagan era 3-D debacle, also marking the beginning of Paramount’s love affair with the annual gimmick, but it is so much more than laborious sequences of swinging hay bales and in-your-face yo-yo action.

 The third instalment also gave us some of the best ingredients in the entire series.
-For one, it features the best kills in the series, hands down.
+For one, it features the best kills in the series, hands down (there’s a joke in there somewhere).
 It also features arguably the best Jason in Richard Brooker (sorry Kane Hodder fans), the most unique score in Harry Manfredini’s post-Disco classic, and a colourful cast of characters who go beyond your standard beauties in bikinis with an absurd biker gang who soon discover the true definition of badass.

 There are so many to choose from here: the aforementioned harpoon through the eyeball, Rick’s crushed cranium and popped eye socket, but for sheer brutality the title has to go to handstand cretin Andy Beltrami, who is brutally hacked down and stacked neatly on a ceiling beam.